 Valid channel numbers

 Board Differential Single-ended

 DAS-1800HC 0 to 31 0 to 63

-DAS-1800ST/HR without EXP-1800 expansion boards attached 0 to 7 0.10-15
+DAS-1800ST/HR without EXP-1800 expansion boards attached 0 to 7 0 to 15

 DAS-1800ST/HR with N EXP-1800 expansion boards attached Not applicable 0 to 15(N + 1)

-nStop

-Last channel in a group of consecutive channels.
+nStop Last channel in a group of consecutive channels.
 Valid values: Same as for nStart above

-nGain
+nGain Gain code.

+Valid values: 0 to 3 for DAS board channels

+0 to 7 for EXP-1800 channels

-Refer to Table 2-2 on page 2-10 for the gain and input ranges associated with each gain code.
+Refer to Table 2-2 on page 2-10 for the gain and

+input ranges associated with each gain code.

-This function returns an integer error/status code.
+- Return Value This function returns an integer error/status code.
 Error/status code 0 indicates that the function executed successfully.
 A non-zero error/status code indicates that an error occurred.
-Refer to Appendix A for additional information.

-For the operation defined by hFrame, this function specifies the first channel in a group of consecutive channels in nStart, the last channel in a group of consecutive channels in nStop, and the gain code for all channels in the group in nGain.
+Refer to Appendix A for additional information. - Remarks For the operation defined by hFrame, this function specifies the first channel in a group of consecutive channels in nStart, the last channel in a group of consecutive channels in nStop, and the gain code for all channels in the group in nGain.